 Neuroscience Drug Discovery

-WuXi Biology offers an innovative technology & platform with integrated neuroscience capabilities with functional platform and leading edge science/technology to provide solutions that impact client’s portfolio.
+WuXi Biology offers an innovative technology platform with integrated neuroscience capabilities to support project teams.

 • Neuroscience focused Hit ID & Lead Discovery